TRON-US/trongrid-js/README.md

 limit               The requested number of assets per page.
 Default 20.
 Max 200. fingerprint         The fingerprint of the last asset returned by the previous page.
                     When there is a pagination, the minimum limit is set to 20. order_by            Sorts the results of the query.
-Example: order_by=total_supply,asc  (starts from the rarest token)
+                    Accepted fields:
+                        id
+                        name
+                        total_supply
+                        start_time
+                        end_time
+                    Example:
-                        order_by=start_time,desc   (starts from the most recent ICO) order_by=id,asc            (starts from the oldest) only_confirmed      Shows only the situation at latest confirmed block. true | false        default false
+                        order_by=start_time,desc   (starts from the most recent ICO) order_by=id,asc            (starts from the oldest)

+only_confirmed      Shows only the situation at latest confirmed block.
+                        true | false        default false